Network-Rail-Business-Systems/laravel-moodle/readme.md

 Route::get('/', function () {})->middleware('laravel-moodle');
 ```

+## Emulator

+An emulator is provided for development purposes, which simulates some of Moodle's endpoint responses.

+You can enable it in your application while serving, set the `MOODLE_EMULATOR_ENABLED` env setting to `true`.

+For unit tests, add `NetworkRailBusinessSystems\LaravelMoodle\ServiceProvider::startEmulator()` to your `setup` function.

 ## Moodle Configuration

 In order to access data from Moodle, it needs to be configured first as the web service features are disabled by default.